Facing backlash on killings, Duterte to find solace in Asean

 READ: Duterte to get support for drug war in summit, observers say

-Alarm expressed by Western governments, U.N. rights officials and watchdog groups over the thousands of killings of drug suspects under Duterte’s brutal crackdown isn’t reflected in a draft of the Asean chairman’s statement to be issued by the Philippine president at the end of Saturday’s summit.
+Alarm expressed by Western governments, U.N. rights officials and watchdog groups over the thousands of killings of drug suspects under Duterte’s brutal crackdown isn’t reflected in a draft of the Asean chairman’s statement to be issued by the Philippine President at the end of Saturday’s summit.
 Instead, the leaders praise Asean efforts to advance human rights in a diverse region that remains a world hotspot.

 “We were pleased with the continuous efforts to mainstream human rights across all pillars of the Asean Community,” says the draft statement, a copy of which was obtained by The Associated Press.